lararust/lararust/README.md

 ## Getting Started (Early Preview)

 Until the MVP lands, expect frequent breaking changes.
-The current binary ships with a single `serve` command that boots the Axum-based dev server and serves the static `welcome.html.tera` view.
+The current binary ships with a single `serve` command that boots the Axum-based dev server and renders the Blade-inspired `resources/views/welcome.larablade.html` template.

 1. Install the latest stable Rust toolchain: `rustup default stable`.
 2. Clone the repo and install dependencies: